Make homemade vanilla birthday cake ice cream with actual cake pieces.

-- Transfer mixture to a heatproof bowl and cool in an ice bath until mixture has cooled and is not only hot to the touch.
+- Transfer mixture to a heatproof bowl and cool in an ice bath until mixture has stop steaming.
 Press a piece of plastic wrap over the mixture to prevent a skin from forming on top.
 Chill the ice cream base until it reaches 40°F, or up to overnight.

 - Pour the mixture into an ice cream maker and process for about 20-25 minutes, or according to the manufacturer's directions.
 About two minutes before the ice cream is done freezing, add in rainbow sprinkles a tablespoon at a time until well incorporated.

 - Place a third of the ice cream in a plastic storage container, add in a third of the cupcake pieces scattered around.
 Repeat with remaining two layers.
 The ice cream will be on the soft side but can be eaten right away or put into the freezer to "cure" or harden up for a couple of hours.
 Store in an airtight container in the freezer for up to two weeks.